msaelices/autogen-playground/README.md

 Each agent in the program has its own role:

-- `user_proxy`: Initiates the chat with a task message
+- `user-proxy`: Initiates the chat with a task message
 - `researcher`: Fetches data from the internet using the google search engine
-- `code_expert`: Provides coding expertise for the task at hand
+- `code-expert`: Provides coding expertise for the task at hand
-- `product_manager`: Manages the interaction between the other agents
+- `product-manager`: Manages the interaction between the other agents, help break down the initial task into a well scoped requirement

 ## Contributing